PoisotLab/ms_betacov_mapping/README.md

 ## Known betacoronavirus hosts

-We downloaded the βCoV reservoir database from https://www.viralemergence.org/betacov on Aug.
-2021.
-This database was assembled by a combination of data mining, literature surveys, and application of an ensemble recommender system classifying hosts as either “Suspected” or “Unlikely” (REF BECKER).
-The hosts considered for this study were all hosts with a known record of a betacoronavirus, and all those with a “Suspected” status in the ensemble model.
-This resulted in a list of TK TP unique host species.
+We downloaded the data on bats hosts of betacoronaviruses assembled by
+@Becker2022OptPre from `https://www.viralemergence.org/betacov` on Aug.
+2021,
+and filtered it to "known" hosts (established before the emergence of SARS-CoV-2) and "novel" hosts (confirmed through sampling since the emergence of SARS-CoV-2).
+This database was assembled by a combination of data mining and literature surveys.

 ## Bats occurrences